InfoAdam1998/Azure-Bank-Customer-Churn-Pipeline/README.md

 ## Version Control & CI/CD

 - Source-controlled in **GitHub** using feature branches and pull requests
-- Infrastructure managed via **ARM templates**
+- **ARM templates** are generated and stored for Continuous Integration.
-- Continuous Integration implemented
-- Continuous Deployment planned

 ---